yash592/Giphy-Television/README.md

 # Giphy-Television

-TV show gifs using the Giphy API
+## TV show gifs using the Giphy API

+## Technologies used: HTML, CSS, Jquery, JS